dfe-analytical-services/apprenticeships-provider-dashboard/README.md

 No additional requirements - all data needed to run the app and dependencies are available in the repo.

+To update the data in the repo you will need access to the underlying databases.

 ---

 ## How to use